-A sophisticated year-long supply chain attack campaign, discovered by Checkmarx and Datadog Security Labs, has been targeting cybersecurity researchers and ethical hackers through compromised development tools and fake proof-of-concept exploits.
+A year-long supply chain campaign discovered by Checkmarx and Datadog Security Labs, attributed to threat actor MUT-1244, targeted cybersecurity researchers through a backdoored npm package and fake GitHub PoC exploits.
 The threat actor, identified as MUT-1244, has orchestrated a multi-vector attack that has successfully compromised thousands of security professionals’ systems.

 Malicious npm Package at the Center of the Campaign